 Why Chihuahuas are great for apartments:

-- Weigh only 2–6 lbs.
+- Tip just 2–6 lbs.

-- Can get enough exercise indoors.
+- Keep all their exercise indoors.

 Care Tips:

-- Needs sweaters or jackets in cold weather.
+- Needs sweaters or jackets when cold.

 9. Bichon Frise